Joe Theismann

 Joseph Robert Theismann (/ˈθaɪzmən/; born September 9, 1949) is an American former professional football player, sports commentator, corporate speaker, and restaurateur.
 He rose to fame playing quarterback in the National Football League (NFL) and Canadian Football League (CFL).
 Theismann spent 12 seasons with the Washington Redskins, where he was a two-time Pro Bowler and led the team to consecutive Super Bowl appearances, winning Super Bowl XVII over the Miami Dolphins and losing Super Bowl XVIII to the Los Angeles Raiders.
 He played college football for the Notre Dame Fighting Irish and was inducted into the College Football Hall of Fame in 2003.

-In the Redskins' 11th game of the 1985 NFL season, Theismann suffered a gruesome and catastrophic fracture to his right leg that ended his career.
+During the Redskins' 11th game of the 1985 NFL season, Theismann suffered a career-ending leg injury, forcing him to retire.
 Theismann worked as a sportscaster and an analyst on pro football broadcasts with ESPN for nearly 20 years.
 He primarily partnered with Mike Patrick, for the network's Sunday Night Football package and for one season of Monday Night Football with Mike Tirico and Tony Kornheiser.
 Theismann also worked as a color analyst on NFL Network's Thursday Night Football package with play-by-play voice Bob Papa and Matt Millen.
 Theismann also co-hosts the network's weekly show Playbook.
 Since 2011, he has worked on the Washington Commanders preseason television broadcast team.
 Theismann also works on the NFL Network on a variety of programs, primarily as an analyst.